chand1012/openai-cf-workers-ai/README.md

 There were a few compromises I had to make in order to create the API.

 The first is that the API does not count tokens, and will always return zero for the `usage` attribute in the return object.
 It will always return it for compatibility reasons, but until tokenization is added for the respective model, we cannot count tokens.
 Each model tokenizes differently, so we can't use tiktoken.
 It may be possible to tokenize using HuggingFace transformers, but that may take too long and not allow free users to deploy the API.
 More investigation is needed.

-The second is the model selection.
-If you look in the code, you'll notice its commented out.
-In the future Cloudflare will be adding the ability to use different models with the API, but for now to keep it simple it will always use the only available model.
-Once more models are added, the API will be updated to allow for model selection.

 Stop tokens are also non-functional.
 There is no way to specify a stop reason or token with the current API.
 It will be ignored.